Suor/battle-brothers-mods/camps_and_artifacts/README.md

 Safe to add midgame, can't remove.
 Is also savegame compatible with the old camps mod, i.e. if you have a campaign played with that you can replace it with this, the artifacts with updated attributes won't be regenerated though.

 Should be highly compatible with other mods.
-May be even with Legends, but did not test it.
+Maybe even with Legends, but did not test it.

 ## Install